Supporting Healthy Smiles from the Start

 Will my child get a checkup or treatment at the first visit?

-A gentle look inside the mouth:
+- A brief look inside the mouth:

-The dentist may count your child’s teeth and check the gums, bite, and early tooth development.Discussion with parents:
+The dentist may count your child’s teeth and check the gums, bite, and early tooth development. - Discussion with parents:

-You’ll be asked about feeding, brushing, thumb-sucking, dummies, and anything else affecting your child’s oral health.Tips for daily care:
+You’ll be asked about feeding, brushing, thumb-sucking, dummies, and anything else affecting your child’s oral health. - Tips for daily care:

-The dentist may suggest caring for baby teeth, managing teething, or choosing the right toothbrush.Treatment only if needed:
+The dentist may suggest caring for baby teeth, managing teething, or selecting a suitable toothbrush for your child’s age. - Treatment only if needed:

 When should children start brushing their teeth?

 Children should start brushing when their first tooth appears, usually around six to ten months of age.
-Even one baby tooth can develop decay, so it’s essential to introduce brushing early as part of their daily routine.
+Even one baby tooth can develop decay, so it’s recommended to introduce brushing early as part of their daily routine.
 Here’s what that process typically looks like:

-Start with a soft-bristled baby toothbrush and water:
+- Start with a soft-bristled baby toothbrush and water:

 Gently brush twice daily using only water until about 18 months.
-After that, introduce a rice-sized amount of low-fluoride toothpaste unless your dentist recommends otherwise.Supervise brushing until age 7:
+After that, introduce a rice-sized amount of low-fluoride toothpaste unless your dentist recommends otherwise. - Supervise brushing until age 7:

-Young children often lack the coordination to brush thoroughly, so parental help is vital during the early years.- Make brushing part of a consistent routine:
+Young children often lack the coordination to brush thoroughly, so parental help is vital during the early years. - Make brushing part of a consistent routine:

 What toothpaste should I use for my baby or toddler?